FormidableLabs/babel-plugin-replace-require/README.md

 ## Usage

+The options passed to the plugin should be an object of [token, code replacement string] pairs.
+Tokens will be matched against the import's argument; matches will be replaced as shown below.

-Provide an object of token, code replacement string pairs.
-The code replacement expressions are actually _parsed_ and inserted into the AST.
+__Note__: The code replacement expressions are actually _parsed_ and inserted into the AST.

 **.babelrc**: Our configuration